-Theodoros Chiots was born and grew up in Athens.
+Theodoros Chiots was born and raised in Athens.
 In 1995 he started practicing and studying the yoga system of Satyananda yoga under the guidance of Swami Sivamurti Saraswati.

-He teaches since 2001, he has guided seminars for students and teachers of yoga and continues being trained and deepening in yoga under the guidance of his teachers.
+Teaching since 2001, he has guided seminars for students and teachers of yoga and continues training and deepening his knowledge in yoga under the guidance of his teachers.
 Since 1998, he composes and sings kirtan.
-Kirtan belongs to the field of sound yoga (nada yoga) and yoga of the heart (bhakti yoga) and it is an effective tool of expression and association with the “ourself”.
-He has participated in many conferences and festivals of yoga and every opportunity that is given to people sharing this transcendent experience.
+Kirtan belongs to the field of sound yoga (nada yoga) and yoga of the heart (bhakti yoga) and it is an effective tool of expression and association “Ourself”.
+He has participated in many conferences and festivals of yoga and at every given opportunity he shares this transcendent experience to people.

 Alexandra Sotiropoulou was born and raised in Athens.
 In 1996 she began practicing yoga in the Ashtanga Vinyasa yoga system with her first teachers Derek Ireland and Christina Karytinou at Practice Place in southern Crete.
 She has completed two courses in Ashtanga Vinyasa yoga, with Christina Karytinou in Athens (2003) and David Swenson in Scotland (2005).

 In 1999 she found Satyananda yoga and in 2002 successfully attended the undergraduate program “Studies in Yoga 1” and the “Rapporteur Training Program” (2007) in Satyanandashram Greece.